FreeOrbit4D: Training-Free Arbitrary Camera Redirection for Monocular Videos via Foreground-Complete 4D Reconstruction: Method

-\textbf{Temporal Smoothing.} The geo-incomplete foreground $\widetilde{\mathcal{P}}_{t}^{fg}$ may exhibit frame-to-frame depth inconsistency due to the inherent ambiguity of monocular lifting.
+\paragraph{Temporal Smoothing} The geometrically incomplete foreground $\widetilde{\mathcal{P}}_{t}^{fg}$ may exhibit frame-to-frame depth inconsistency due to the inherent ambiguity of monocular lifting.
 Since we use it to anchor global placement, this inconsistency propagates into the aligned foreground trajectory.
-To compensate, we smooth the centroid trajectory of aligned point clouds using a bidirectional Kalman filter with a constant-velocity motion model, applying stronger regularization along the depth axis.
-The per-frame scale is preserved to maintain geometric fidelity.
-This yields a temporally coherent sequence $\{\mathcal{P}_{t}^{fg}\}_{t=1}^{T}$.
+To compensate, we smooth the centroid trajectory of aligned point clouds using a bidirectional Kalman filter with a constant-velocity motion model, with stronger regularization along depth.
+The per-frame scale is preserved for geometric fidelity, yielding a temporally coherent sequence $\{\mathcal{P}_{t}^{fg}\}_{t=1}^{T}$.